Two Families Travel to Antibes, France

 Our children ranged in age from five to ten.
 Together, we discovered many family-centric activities within Antibes’ ancient ramparts.
 We shopped.
 We ate crepes, gelati, and panini from street venders.
 We listened to live music.
 We imagined ourselves owning the yachts moored at the Port Vauban Marina.

-Both families used www.eurovacations.com to rent cars for side trips.
+Both families rented cars from one of the many international rental agencies for side trips.
 Our mini-minivan held seven, leaving plenty of room for our family of five.

 Local friends told us one of the best-kept secrets of the Cote D’Azur in the summertime is that the beaches empty out after 6 p.m.
 Instead of fighting afternoon crowds and searching in vain for a parking place along the water’s edge, we pulled right into our spots as others were leaving.
 The picnic—pasta salad, local sausages, wine, sweet melon, baguettes, cheese, chocolate nougat—became a perfect ending to a summer day.
 The kids swam until their skin wrinkled—well after 11 p.m.